scramjetorg/platform-docs/topics/README.md

 ## Change Instance Provider or Consumer Topic Name

+You can override the topic name used in your Sequence source code when you start its Instance.

 ## Accessing Topics via CLI

 If you wish to give the topics a test drive a convenient way to do it is through the [Scramjet CLI](https://www.npmjs.com/package/@scramjet/cli)